Research

 Abstract

 To what extent does competition shape rebel behavior in civil war?
-While scholars have increasingly scrutinized the impact of multiple armed rebel groups on conflict dynamics, this study also considers a less examined aspect: the influence of nonviolent rivals.
+While scholars have increasingly scrutinized the impact of multiple armed rebel groups on conflict dynamics, this study considers a less examined aspect: the influence of non-violent rivals.
 We posit that rebel groups strategically target high-profile social personalities during periods of fragmented opposition, viewing them as a threat to their political relevance and authority, to bolster their support base, and eliminate alternative means to challenge the state.
-As nonviolent resistance campaigns diminish or disappear, rebel groups pivot their attention towards targeting rival militant factions, state security forces, and the general population.
-Our theory is substantiated through an original dataset detailing violent events in Algeria from 1988 to 2001, supplemented by a large-N analysis encompassing 36 civil wars spanning from 1972 to 2020.
-This research sheds new light on the targeting behavior of rebel groups and underscores the significance of considering both violent and nonviolent dimensions in understanding civil conflict dynamics.Changes: Patterns of Violence in Civil War
+As non-violent campaigns diminish or disappear, rebel groups pivot their attention towards targeting rival militant factions, state security forces, and the general population.
+Our theory is substantiated through an original dataset detailing violent events in Algeria from 1988 to 2001.
+This research sheds new light on the targeting behavior of rebel groups and underscores the significance of considering both violent and non-violent dimensions in understanding civil conflict dynamics.Changes: Patterns of Violence in Civil War